confluentinc/event-streaming-patterns/docs/table/state-table.md

 ksqlDB provides state tables out of the box with its `TABLE` data collection.
 Its implementation uses local, fault-tolerant state stores that are continuously backed up into ksqlDB's distributed storage layer (Kafka) so the data is durable.

-For example, we can maintain a stateful count of all sales with:
+For example, we can maintain a stateful count of all sales with by aggregating the `movie_ticket_sales` stream into a `movie_tickets_sold` table:

 ```sql
 CREATE TABLE movie_tickets_sold AS